Pesniary

 Pesniary (also spelled Pesnyary, Песняры, [pʲesʲnʲaˈrɨ]) was a popular Soviet Belarusian folk rock VIA.
 It was founded in 1969 by guitarist Vladimir Mulyavin.
 Before 1970, the band was known under the name Liavony (Лявоны).

 Style

 Pesniary combined various types of music, but mostly Belarusian folklore though often with various rock elements and later rock as well.
 Several of Pesniary's songs were composed by Aleksandra Pakhmutova.
 The surprising influence of early Frank Zappa was also notable.

 Biography

+In 1973, the band participated in Soviet television film "This Merry Planet".

 Pesniary was one of the very few Soviet bands (and possibly the first one) to tour in America in 1976.
 They toured the American South with folk band The New Christy Minstrels.

 After Mulyavin's death in a car accident on 26 January 2003, the original Pesniary split.
-About five different bands claim to be the official descendants of the original Pesniary and tour and perform original Pesniary songs.
+Five different bands claimed to be the official descendants of Pesniary, touring and performing original Pesniary songs.
 These are: